chrispy-snps/DITA-fix-xbook-html-links/README.md

 ## Usage

-This utility takes .ditamap files and published HTML5 files as input, then modifies the HTML5 files in-place to reconstruct cross-book links.
+This utility processes one or more directories containing HTML5 output from the DITA-OT, then modifies the files in-place to resolve cross-deliverable links.

-Run it with no arguments or with `-help` to see the usage:
+Run the utility with no arguments or with `-help` to see the usage:

 ```
 $ fix_html_xbook_links.pl
 Usage:
-      [--dita <path1>,<path2>,...]
-      [--dita <path1> --dita <path2> ...]
-              One or more directory paths containing .ditamap files

-      [--html <path1>,<path2>,...]
-      [--html <path1> --html <path2> ...]
+      <html_dir> [<html_dir> ...]
-              One or more directory paths containing HTML output from the DITA-OT
+            Set of directories containing HTML5 output from the DITA-OT
+      -verbose
+            Show all ambiguity messages
+      -quiet
+            Supppress unresolved keyref messages
+      -dry-run
+            Process but don't modify files
+      -keep-keyrefs
+            Keep @data-keyref attributes in HTML (to allow for future incremental updates)
 ```

-The `--dita` option specifies a directory where top-level .ditamap files can be found.
-It **does** not recurse into subdirectories.

-The `--html` option specifies a directory where published HTML5 files can be found.
-It **does** recurse into subdirectories.

-Multiple directories can be specified using either comma separation or multiple options.
-Directory names with spaces are not supported.
+You can specify one or more output directory names.
+The directories are recursively searched for output.
 For example,

 ```
-fix_html_xbook_links.pl --dita /product1/dita --dita product2/dita --html ./out
+fix_html_xbook_links.pl out_set1/ out_set2/
 ```

+The `-keep-keyrefs` option keeps the @data-keyref attributes in the HTML5 files, which allows for incremental processing when updated or additional HTML5 files become available.

 ## Operation

-When the HTML5 transformation is modified as described above, the published HTML5 files capture scoped key references in a `@data-keyref` attribute:
+When the DITA-OT plugin above is installed, the published HTML5 files capture scoped key references in a `@data-keyref` attribute:

 ```
 <p class="p">See <span class="xref" data-keyref="B.topic_B">this topic in book B</span>.</p>
 ```

-The script uses the .ditamap files to correlate the key reference to a DITA filename, then correlates this DITA filename to the matching HTML5 filename, then converts the `<span @data-keyref="scope.key">` element to an `<a @href="html_filename">` element (adjusted for relative path differences between the referring and referenced HTML files).

-To correlate DITA files to HTML5 files, the script compares the following:

-* The actual HTML5 filenames
-* The relative DITA filenames contained in the .ditamap file

-To be considered a match, the DITA file path components must be **entirely contained within** the HTML file path components, compared from right to left, starting with the filenames (with extension removed).
-For example,
+In addition, the DITA-OT writes a keys-only mapfile into each output directory:

 ```
-" / path / to / output / bookA_dir / that_chapter / my_topic_123 [.html]"
-                                   " that_chapter / my_topic_123 [.dita]"
+out/bookA/index.html
+out/bookA/keys-bookA.ditamap
+...book A content files...

+out/bookB/index.html
+out/bookB/keys-bookB.ditamap
+...book B content files...

+out/bookC/index.html
+out/bookC/keys-bookC.ditamap
+...book C content files...
 ```

+This file contains the map's key definitions **after all filtering and chunking has been applied**.
+The .dita key targets correspond directly to `.html` or `.htm` files in the HTML5 output.
+This allows the script to convert the `<span @data-keyref="scope.key">` element to an `<a @href="html_filename">` element (adjusted for relative path differences between the referring and referenced HTML files).

+Book scopes are matched against the output directory names first (to support multiple books published from a single map), then the map names (to handle simple cases).

 ## Examples

-Two examples are provided.
-The "flat" example uses single input and output directories for the DITA and HTML5 files, and the "dirs" example uses multiple input and output DITA and HTML5 directories.

-To run the examples, use the following commands:
+To run the examples, install the DITA-OT plugin, then run the following commands:

-    cd ./example_flat
+    cd ./example_simple_books
     ./runme.sh

-and

-    cd ./example_dirs
+    cd ./example_conditional_books
     ./runme.sh

 ## Implementation Notes

 The `<span>...</span>` elements are replaced with `<xref>...</xref>` elements using regular-expression substitution.
 I tried various HTML parsing solutions, but they didn't work, or they significantly degraded the file structure, or they were very slow.

-The file path comparison code works by building arbitrarily nested hashes.
-This was a bit more complicated to code than an array-based approach, but it is far faster when thousands of files are processed (because hash collisions occur only when the leaf filenames collide).

 ## Limitations

 Note the following limitations of the script:

-* The map or bookmap files must have a scope value set at the top level of the map.
-* Nested map files are not yet supported.
+* Nested scopes in a map are not supported.
-* DITA topic files must exist at or below the directory of their map file.
+* The cross-book scope names must match either the book map names or the output directory names.
 * In the HTML5 files, cross-book `<span>` elements cannot contain nested `<span>` elements within them or the regex substitution produces unmatched tags.
+* The plugin creates keys-\<book\>.ditamap files for all output types, not just HTML5 output types.